fgcz/bfabricPy/README.md

 fi

-# should be available also as zero byte files
+# Should be available also as zero byte files

 /home/bfabric/.python/fgcz_bfabric_setResourceStatus_available.py $RESSOURCEID_STDOUT_STDERR